 80. | Wild Flowers in A Mason jar |

-81. | Bouquet of Fresh Flowers that attract butterflies in a suitable container |
+81. | Bouquet of Fresh Flowers that attract bees in a suitable container |

-Most Points – Flowers and Vegetables Prize: $15 Sponsorship: Port Hope Garden Club |
+Most Points – Flowers and Vegetables Prize: $15 Sponsorship: Port Hope Garden Club | |

 Open Specials:

-83. | A Farmer: Fruit and fabric may be used provided at least 80% of the person Prizes: 1st: $15, 2nd: $10, 3rd: $5 Or creature consists of vegetables.
-Sponsorship: Bonnie Aiken |
+83. | A Farmer: using Fruits, veggies, and fabric Prizes: 1st: $15, 2nd: $10, 3rd: $5 Sponsorship: Bonnie Aiken |

-84. | Old Fashioned Christmas Tree Prizes: 1st: $20, 2nd: $10, 3rd: $5 Free standing tree not over 3ft/90cm including the base, decorated to reflect the theme We suggest either a cedar or a small potted tree 1st prize sponsored by: H. Richardson Farms 2nd prize sponsored by: David & Jennifer Walker and Family 3rd prize sponsored by: David & Jennifer Walker and Family |
+84. | Old Fashioned Christmas Tree Prizes: 1st: $20, 2nd: $10, 3rd: $5 Free standing tree not over 3ft/90cm including the base, decorated Can be real or artificial 1st prize sponsored by: H. Richardson Farms Sponsorship: Oscar’s Tree Farm |

-85. | Any Quilted Item Made of Fabric Prizes: 1st: $15, 2nd: $10, 3rd: $5 Lap or Crib Quilt, Block, Wall Hanging, Cushion Top.
+85. | Any Quilted Item Made of Fabric Prizes: 1st: $20, 2nd: $15, 3rd: $10 Lap or Crib Quilt, Block, Wall Hanging, Cushion Top.
 May be pieced or appliqued, hand or machine-quilted or tied Sponsorship: Lakeshore Quilter’s Guild |

-86. | Farm Special – Farm Equipment, 3D Display Prizes: 1st: $15, 2nd: $9, 3rd: $6 No larger then 45sm square, showing traditional and or modern farm equipment in this County Any medium Sponsorship: Jennifer Lansley |
+86. | Farm Special – Farm Equipment, 3D Display Prizes: 1st: $15, 2nd: $9, 3rd: $6 No larger then 45cm square, showing traditional and or modern farm equipment in this County Any medium Sponsorship: Jennifer Lansley |

-88. | Bewdley Lions Special; Create A Model Depicting A Fair Prize: $25 Maximum sized base 40x40cm, height is your choice 1st prize sponsored by: Bewdley District Lions Club |
+88. | Bewdley Lions Special; Create A Model Depicting a Fair Prizes: 1st: $25, 2nd: $15, 3rd: $10 Maximum sized base 40x40cm, height is your choice Sponsorship: Bewdley & District Lions Club |

-89. | Seed Picture of a Vegetable or Flowers Using A Variety of Seeds Ages 3-8 Prizes: 1st: $15, 2nd: $10 No larger then 30x30cm Sponsorship: Garden Hill Farmers Market |
+89. | Seed Picture of a Vegetable or Flowers Using A Variety of Seeds Ages 3-8 Prizes: 1st: $20, 2nd: $15, 3rd: $10 No larger then 30x30cm Sponsorship: Garden Hill Farmers Market |

-90. | Seed Picture of a Vegetable or Flowers Using A Variety of Seeds Ages 9-14 Prizes: 1st: $15, 2nd: $10 No larger than 30x30cm Sponsorship: Garden Hill Farmers Market |
+90. | Seed Picture of a Vegetable or Flowers Using a Variety of Seeds Ages 9-14 Prizes: 1st: $20, 2nd: $15, 3rd: $10 No larger than 30x30cm Sponsorship: Garden Hill Farmers Market |

 Scarecrow Competition:

 316. | Large Scarecrow – 1 metre/39 Inches or Taller.
-Remember the Theme Prizes: 1st: $25, 2nd: $15, 3rd: $10 Must include at least 2 fruits or vegetables 1st prize sponsored by: Liz And Dan Stewart 2nd prize sponsored by: Connie Martinell 3rd prize sponsored by: Subway Sandwiches |
+Remember the Theme Prizes: 1st: $25, 2nd: $15, 3rd: $10 Must include at least 2 fruits or vegetables 1st prize sponsored by: Liz and Dan Stewart 2nd prize sponsored by: Connie Martinell 3rd prize sponsored by: Subway Sandwiches |

 317. | Miniature Scarecrow – 50-80cm/20-39" in Height, incl stand.
 Remember the Theme Prizes: 1st: $15, 2nd: $10, 3rd: $5 Must include at least 2 fruits or vegetables.
 1st prize sponsored by: Dr. Alban Merepeza, Port Hope Sports and Rehabilitation 2nd prize sponsored by: Anita Newman 3rd prize sponsored by: Anita Newman |